FrankHB/YSLib/Tools/SHBuild/Readme.en-US.txt

 YSLib libraries should be put in proper directories to be found by the linker.
 YBase.dll and YFramework.dll should be found in PATH.
 Currently only windows host is supported.
-The source requires (limited) ISO C++11 support.
+The source requires ISO C++11 support as it uses YSLib libraries.
+The build environment is same.
-Only MinGW-W64 G++ 4.9.1 has been tested.
-To use the script "build.cmd", the executable "g++" should be found in PATH.
+See YSLib project wiki for details.

 = Build
-Because there is only one file, no project files provided.
-Simply run "build.cmd".
+See directory "../Scripts".
+See also YSLib project wiki for details.

 = Test
-Currently only one script "self-host.cmd" to test if this program can run successfully.
+Currently only self host test script is provided.

 = Use for hosted environment
 Compile the source, then run in the command line shell.